WilliamKyaww/music-player-web-app/README.md

 ```

 ## Notes
 - `backend/.env` is gitignored and intended to stay local only.
 - Downloaded MP3 files under `backend/data/downloads/` are also gitignored.
-- The queue now supports removing failed entries and deleting completed MP3s directly from the app.
 - Playlists are persisted locally through a lightweight JSON registry.
-- Search results can now be added to one or more playlists in a single action.
-- Key playlist and queue actions now use icon-based controls for add, delete, move, and download actions.
-- Selected playlists now have stronger hover and active styling, and the full playlist card is clickable.
-- Playlist export can now build and save either a ZIP archive or one combined MP3 for the selected playlist.
-- Spotify import has an initial preview slice (collapsed by default in the UI) and requires `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` in `backend/.env`.
-- The UI was streamlined in April 2026 to remove verbose developer-facing copy, phase labels, and prototype-style helper text.
-The original Codex-generated UI is preserved on the `codex-original-ui` branch.
-- This repo is currently structured for local development and personal use, not public deployment.
+- **This repo is currently structured for local development and personal use, not public deployment.**